-This website is focused on developing adaptive expertise for both our Teacher Educators (TEs) and Beginning Teachers (TEs).
+This website is focused on developing adaptive expertise for both our Teacher Educators (TEs) and Beginning Teachers (BTs).
 Adaptive expertise is recognised as being principled.
-We develop our expertise by relating observed practices to principles generated from the evidence-based for teaching.
+We develop our expertise by relating observed practices to principles generated from the evidence-base for teaching.
 Informed professional dialogues are one essential way that such connections can be made.
 This website has used the five core areas of the Core Content Framework to organise and specialise our understanding of professional principles.
 Each tab contains information about the significance of the professional concept, as well as example questions and resources that relate to each of the five concepts.
 By providing easy access to principles and examples from the evidence-bases we believe that this will help TEs to make explicit, why we make the choices that we do in teaching.
 The website can then be brought into a dialogue that is exploratory, evaluative and elaborative.

 The use of questions, and an analysis of the responses enables a professional learning conversation that is….